 There is a growing understanding that one of the kindest things you can do for a woman who has experienced miscarriage, early-term loss, still birth or infant death is not to forget about it – because she won’t.
 For those of us who remain childless after such loss, please don’t forget that we are mothers in our hearts too.
 That we too never forget our losses, even as we learn to heal around them and move on with our lives.
 And, if you are a mother who experienced loss on your eventual path to motherhood, please tread carefully with your assertions that you ‘understand’ our loss.
 We know you mean well but, although we may share the experience of miscarriage, you’ll never know what it’s like to inhabit the stigmatised identity of the forever-childless woman.
 Because for many of us, miscarriage wasn’t part of the story; it was the end of our story.

 About the Author

-Jody Day (1964) is a British author, trainee integrative psychotherapist and the founder of Gateway Women the global friendship and support network for childless women with a reach of two-million women.
-She’s a founding and board member at AWOC.org (Ageing without Children) and a former Fellow in Social Innovation at Cambridge Judge Business School.
-Her 2016 book Living the Life Unexpected: 12 Weeks to Your Plan B for a Meaningful and Fulfilling Future Without Children (Bluebird/PanMac), is recommended by the British Medical Journal as “the book to recommend to… patients when they face coming to terms with unavoidable childlessness.”
+Jody Day is a British author, integrative psychotherapist and the founder of Gateway Women the global friendship and support network for childless women with a reach of two-million women.
+She’s a founding and former board member at AWWOC.org (Ageing Well without Children) and a former Fellow in Social Innovation at Cambridge Judge Business School.
+Her book book Living the Life Unexpected: How to Find Hope, Meaning and a Fulfilling Future Without Children (2nd ed, 2020, Bluebird/PanMac), is recommended by the British Medical Journal as “the book to recommend to… patients when they face coming to terms with unavoidable childlessness.”
 Jody writes and appears regularly in the media and in March 2017 gave her TEDx talk ‘The Lost Tribe of Childless Women‘ at TEDxHull.